-Qatar Airways Cargo Announces New Partnership with Xiamen Airlines
+Qatar Airways Cargo Announces New Partnership With Xiamen Airlines

 Xiamen Airlines will connect DOH with PKX (seven times a week) and XMN (two times a week), providing more than 100 tonnes of capacity on board both flights.
 The new direct services from Beijing to Doha will be operated by a Boeing 787-9 and Xiamen-Doha-Xiamen service will be operated by a Boeing 787-8.

-Elisabeth Oudkerk, SVP Cargo Sales & Network Planning at Qatar Airways Cargo said: “China has always been a key market for us and our customers.
+Qatar Airways Cargo SVP Cargo Sales & Network Planning, Elisabeth Oudkerk said:“China has always been a key market forand our customers.
 We are delighted to be able to offer our clients even more capacity.
-We will now serve 9 destinations in Mainland China, offering over 2,800 weekly tonnes of cargo capacity.
+We will now serve nine destinations in mainland China, offering over 2,800 weekly tonnes of cargo capacity.
 We welcome Xiamen Airlines and look forward to working closely with them.”

 Legal Disclaimer: